CannerCMS/docs.canner.io/docs/guides-condition-fields.md

 ## Introduction

 To control a field hidden or disabled in some conditions in runtime, we can use `Condition` layout tag to achieve it.
-For examples, if you want to show the field `address` only when users choose a certain delivery service, you can use `<Condition />` like below:
+For example, if you want to show the field `address` only when users choose a certain delivery service, you can use `<Condition />` like below:

 ```jsx
 // remember to import Condition tag before you use it